Click on the links below for each information sections:

 The CDC believes that symptoms of COVID-19 appear in as few as two days or as long as 14 days after contact with someone who has COVID-19.

-There is currently no vaccine to prevent COVID-19 infection.
 The best way to prevent infection is to avoid being exposed to the virus.

 Protect yourself and others by following everyday preventive measures: